What Are the Child Car Seat Laws in Texas?

 The exact requirements will depend on what is appropriate for a child.
 This will vary based on the child’s weight, height, and age.
 Knowing the rules and acting accordingly will not only protect your young passenger but keep you from facing the penalties for violating the law.

-If you’ve been injured by the negligence of another, you could hire any car wreck law firm, or you can hire a car collision attorney in Houston, TX.
+If you’ve been injured by the negligence of another, you could hire any car wreck law firm, or you can hire a car collision attorney in West Houston.
 Joe Stephens has been defending injury victims in Texas for over 3 decades from negligent individuals, companies, and greedy insurance companies.
 As a top rated vehicle wreck lawyer in Katy, TX, Joe handles all cases personally, and his staff is always available to answer questions.

 What Are the Penalties for Violating Child Safety Seat Laws in Texas?